junis3/cstodo/README.md

 ### Todo Database

 * Command `cstodo` shows what cs71107 desires to do.

-* Command `cstodo format` shows in more neat and organized way what cs71107 desires to do.

-* Command `cstodo size` or `cstodo length` shows the length of the cstodo list.

 * Command `cstodo add [content]` adds his todo.

-* Command `cstodo remove [content]` removes his todo.
+* Command `cstodo remove [number]` removes his todo.

+### Midnight Diamond Alert

 * Shows every midnight(KST) problems cs71107 has solved in [BOJ](https://www.acmicpc.net/) yesterday(Either after the preprocessing or the full day).

-## Preprocess
+## Build

-Preprocess `cstodo.txt` and `history.txt` which are git-ignored.
-If you run without the preprocessing, the files won't be generated and will lead to unexpected behaviors.
+### Preperation

+#### Yarn

+You first need node.js, npm (node.js package manager) and yarn in order to build the project.
+If you are not familiar, please search.
+If you have all of them ready, command

 `yarn`

-`yarn preprocess`

-## Run
+will get all your required packages to build your code ready.

+#### MongoDB

-You first need a running mongoDB server.
+You then need a running mongoDB server.
 You can either configure your mongoDB server locally or use a cloud server.
 Check [mongodb.com] for detail.

+#### .env

 Make file named `.env` on your project folder and write

 ```
-SIGNING_SECRET = (your signing secret)
+SIGNING_SECRET = Your signing secret to [Slack API](https://api.slack.com/)
-ACCESS_TOKEN = (your access token)
+ACCESS_TOKEN = Your access token to [Slack API](https://api.slack.com/)
-LOG_WEBHOOK = (optional, webhook address to log on the testing slack channel)
+LOG_WEBHOOK = Optional, webhook address to log on the testing channel
-MONGODB_URI = (mongodb database uri)
+MONGODB_URI = URI to Mongodb database which saves all TODOs
+PORT = A port you want to run the project; Defaults to 3000 if not given
 ```

+Contact me if you are a _koosaga slack_ member who wants to contribute on the slack, or you should generate one for your own slack.

-If you want to rather execute the cstodo app than to test it, also append
+If you want to eliminate unnecessary logs on test channel (if the app is on production), append

 ```
 IS_PRODUCTION = true
 ```

 on the file.
-Then, Execute

-`yarn`
+### Run

 `yarn start`